 Dignity Alliance Massachusetts (DAM) is a grassroots movement formed in 2020 to create and implement a vision of care and living options rooted in the dignity and well-being for older adults and people with disabilities.
 DAM actively advocates for a comprehensive, systemic restructuring of institutional care — radical change to the underlying model of long-term care, including facility operations, and significant enhancement of public policies that support home and community-based options.
 Participants include aging and disability service and advocacy organizations, individual advocates, policy makers, legal service organizations and attorneys, and interested persons.

-Why DAM Is Necessary
+Why Dignity Alliance Is Necessary

 The Covid-19 pandemic has laid bare the inadequacies, limitations, and, in all too many instances, outright failures of nursing homes and other congregate settings where older adults and persons with disabilities reside and receive care.